jguida941/ci-hub-orchestrator/issues.md

 These next workstreams should begin only after critical security gaps are closed and Phase 1 items reach parity with plan.md.

+## Production Readiness Assessment (2025-11-02)

+### Current Alignment with plan.md
+- **Architecture**: ✅ Strong foundation aligns with plan.md vision
+- **Supply Chain**: ⚠️ Partially implemented - missing critical verification steps
+- **Security Gates**: 🔴 13 new vulnerabilities found, 3 CRITICAL severity
+- **Determinism**: ⚠️ Cross-arch works, cross-time validation missing
+- **Admission Control**: ⚠️ Policies defined but not deployed
+- **Evidence Chain**: 🔴 Bundle not signed, incomplete audit trail

+### Path to Production Grade (v1.0)

+**Immediate Actions (24-48 hours):**
+1. Fix 3 CRITICAL vulnerabilities (command injection, token exposure, unpinned actions)
+2. Enforce mandatory checksum verification on all tool downloads
+3. Replace npx with vendored tooling

+**Week 1-2:**
+1. Deploy Kyverno admission policies to cluster
+2. Implement technical egress controls (iptables/VNET)
+3. Sign evidence bundle with cosign
+4. Add cross-time determinism validation
+5. Lock all dependencies to exact versions with hashes

+**Week 3-4:**
+1. Implement KEV/EPSS vulnerability gates
+2. Configure WORM storage for evidence
+3. Add GitHub Artifact Attestations
+4. Complete org-wide Rulesets

-## Bottom Line
+### Bottom Line

-**The architecture is strong.** Make the controls binding (deny-by-default), remove pull_request_target, sign the Evidence Bundle, enforce referrers (with fallback), implement technical egress blocking, and prove cross-time determinism.
-That moves you from "designed to be secure" to **provably secure at runtime and at admission**.
+**The architecture is strong but implementation has critical gaps.** The design aligns with plan.md's vision of a production-grade CI/CD hub, but **13 newly discovered security vulnerabilities** (including 3 CRITICAL) must be addressed immediately.
+Once these are fixed along with the evidence bundle signing, technical egress controls, and cross-time determinism validation, the system will move from "designed to be secure" to **provably secure at runtime and at admission**.

+**Current Production Readiness: 60%** - Do not deploy to production until all CRITICAL and HIGH severity issues are resolved.